urql-graphql/urql-devtools/README.md

 npx urql-devtools
 ```

+## Integrations

+Visit the [debugging docs](https://formidable.com/open-source/urql/docs/advanced/debugging/#adding-your-own-debug-events) to find out how to integrate your self-made exchanges with our devtools.

 ## Contributing

 Have experience working with devtools extensions or want to get involved?
 Check out our [contributing](./CONTRIBUTING.md) docs to get started.